 Forbearance Rate

-Statewide Rural Urban Low-Income Non-Low- Income High Minority Low Minority
+Statewide Rural Urban Low-Income Statewide Rural Urban Low-Income Statewide Statew Low Minority

 WISCONSIN 2.5% 2.6% 2.4% 3.5% 2.2% 4.4% 2.2%

 NATIONAL 3.9%

 Delinquency Rate

-Statewide Rural Urban Low-Income Non-Low- Income High Minority Low Minority
+Statewide Rural Urban Low-Income Non-Low- High Low Income Minority Minority

 WISCONSIN 1.5% 1.6% 1.5% 2.5% 1.3% 3.2% 1.3%

 NATIONAL 1.9%

-Source: Federal Reserve Bank Mortgage Dashboard, June 11, 2021 - Wisconsin Data
+Source: Federal Reserve Bank Mortgage Dashboard, June 11, 2021 - Wisconsin Data.
+Atlanta Fed calculations using Black Knight's McDash Flash daily mortgage performance data (available with a two-day lag)

-The same Federal Reserve Bank Mortgage Dashboard data shows that over eighteen percent (18%) of loans sampled were for households with incomes less than the median.5 The U.S. Census Bureau Pulse Survey, which measures the impact the COVID-19 pandemic has on households by state, reports that homeowners with incomes below 80% of AMI account for two-thirds of households that are behind on their mortgage payments, in other words, 80% AMI are twice as likely to be behind on their mortgage payments.
+The above Federal Reserve Bank Mortgage Dashboard data shows that over eighteen percent (18%) of loans sampled were for households with incomes less than the median.
+The U.S. Census Bureau Pulse Survey, which measures the impact the COVID-19 pandemic has on households by state, reports that homeowners with incomes below 80% of AMI account for two-thirds of households that are behind on their mortgage payments, in other words, 80% AMI are twice as likely to be behind on their mortgage payments.